Boy Scout Badge Programs

 HORSESHOE CRAB TWILIGHT BEACH WALK

 Our annual twilight walk of discovery at Horseshoe Cove on Sandy Hook will be held again in 2016.
 There are two available sessions: June 17th from 6:00 – 8:00 pm, and June 18th from 6:00 – 8:00.
 With a warm high tide and a full moon, it’s the perfect time to see horseshoe crabs on the beach.
 We will learn about this amazing living fossil through hands-on exploration, crafts, a Power Point lecture, touch tanks, and other activities in our laboratory classroom.
 Open to all ages of scouts and their families.
-To register, click here.
+Dates have not yet been set for 2017.